Natural person in French law: Natural person in history

 A legal person is a fundamental legal concept inherited from Roman law and canon law.
 In the past it was no doubt a concept that separated one man from another rather than one that unified them under a single status.
 A legal status of personhood (personnalité) also allows human beings to be excluded from this status.

 Slavery in Roman law

 Slaves did not have legal personhood in Roman law; they were objects, not subjects, under law.
 Still, their legal status was different from that of a thing.
 While they lacked legal personhood, they could have legal capacity, depending on the will of their master.

-The Institutes book in the Compilations of the Emperor Justinian I enunciated a fundamental principle: the primary distinction in the law of persons is that all men are either free, or slaves.
+The Corpus Juris Civilis compiled by the Emperor Justinian I enunciated a fundamental principle: the primary distinction in the law of persons is that all men are either free, or slaves.
 The law of persons therefore must consider slaves, even if legal personhood is not conferred on them.
 But they are no less human for all that they are not free men.
 This paradox can be explained by the strong conceptualization of Roman law.

 Slavery thus had dual legal dimensions.: